-Christopher Norris is a UK-based media executive with almost 30 years’ experience of working in book publishing, television, digital media, music, fashion and film.
+Christopher Norris is a UK-based media executive with 30 years’ experience of working in book publishing, television, digital media, music, fashion and film.

 Christopher helped to pioneer and establish World Book Day in the UK book trade; he served on the steering committee for the inaugural event in 1996-7.
 He also worked as Consultant Producer and Writer for the mid-1990s ITV book series, You’re Booked!, and served as Research Director of StoryCode, a web 2.0 recommendation engine for fiction readers, which launched at the London Book Fair in March 2005 and featured on the BBC TV show, Dragon’s Den, in September 2006.